-We own a 50% interest in Repeat Precision, LLC ("Repeat Precision"), which sells composite frac plugs and related products and provides third-party manufacturing services.
+We own a 50% interest in Repeat Precision, LLC ("Repeat Precision"), which sells composite frac plugs and related products.
 We provide tracer diagnostics services for well completion and reservoir characterization that utilize downhole chemical and radioactive tracers.
 We sell products for well construction, including our AirLock casing buoyancy system, liner hanger systems and toe initiation sleeves.
 We operate in one reportable segment.